 India’s space program wants to go where no nation has gone before – to the south side of the moon.
-And once it gets there, it will study the potential for mining a source of waste-free nuclear energy that could be worth trillions of dollars.
+And once it gets there, it will study the potential for mining the moon for a source of waste-free nuclear energy that could be worth trillions of dollars.

 The nation’s equivalent of NASA will launch a rover in October to explore virgin territory on the lunar surface and analyze crust samples for signs of water and helium-3.
 That isotope is limited on Earth yet so abundant on the moon that it theoretically could meet global energy demands for 250 years if harnessed.

 “The countries which have the capacity to bring that source from the moon to Earth will dictate the process,’’ said K. Sivan, chairman of the Indian Space Research Organisation.
 “I don’t want to be just a part of them, I want to lead them.’’

 The mission would solidify India’s place among the fleet of explorers racing to the moon, Mars and beyond for scientific, commercial or military gains.
 The governments of the U.S., China, India, Japan and Russia are competing with startups and billionaires Elon Musk, Jeff Bezos and Richard Branson to launch satellites, robotic landers, astronauts and tourists into the cosmos.

 The rover landing is one step in an envisioned series for ISRO that includes putting a space station in orbit and, potentially, an Indian crew on the moon.
 The government has yet to set a timeframe.

 The mission would solidify India’s place among the fleet of explorers racing to the moon, Mars and beyond for scientific, commercial or military gains.
 Related: Hefty Inventory Draw Boosts Oil Prices

 “We are ready and waiting,’’ said Sivan, an aeronautics engineer who joined ISRO in 1982.
 “We’ve equipped ourselves to take on this particular program.’’